 ‘By way of insecurity and danger, precarization embraces the whole of existence, body, and modes of subjectivation.’

 Precarious conditions and subjectivations both constrain us in our personal space and freedom, binding us up in an entangled web of insecurities and role-models.
 In being ruled and governed through these ‘patterns of precarity’, we ultimately yearn for ways out of this confining labyrinth.
-The precarity and subjectivation-systematics in the end sparks off a longing for autonomy and ‘sovereign self-identification’, leading us into the terrain of the arts and its (supposed) autonomy.
+The precarity and subjectivation-systematics in the end spark off a longing for autonomy and ‘sovereign self-identification’, leading us into the terrain of the arts and its (supposed) autonomy.

-Autonomy and (other) artists’ myths
+Autonomy and (Other) Artists’ Myths

 Autonomy is one of the prevalent characteristics of the artist.
 The term opens up a whole terrain of ideas and feelings encircling notions of freedom, independence and self-actualisation.
-The logic of artistic autonomy has it that we only work for ourselves, for our own satisfaction and subject only to the demands of our own conscience and drives: the emblem of ‘the artist in his studio’.
+The logic of artistic autonomy is that we only work for ourselves, for our own satisfaction and subject only to the demands of our own conscience and drives: the emblem of ‘the artist in his studio’.
 The studio, the (work)place that is shut off from daily practicalities and worries, is the apex of these notions.
-Placed at the other end of society the studio is the place where the artist can reside in utter solitude and silence to work out his personal, (authentic) feelings and ideas.
+Placed at the other end of society, the studio is the place where the artist can reside in utter solitude and silence to work out his personal, (authentic) feelings and ideas.

 But ‘autonomy’ being a tricky and complicated notion, this representation of the artist in his studio is but half the truth.
 Strict autonomy does not exist, the artist is related and subject to the workings of the world - just as anybody else.
 Autonomy exists only as a desire or illusion in being the utter dream of self-determination and independence; free from the hassles of everyday life and free to explore at will.
 But the illusion becomes ‘delusional’ in being unattainable – we are interrelated to and (in)formed by others.